MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 If the either motor is not able to achieve the required speed for the turn (beyond the maximum output), then the other motor is automatically changed by the program to meet the required difference.

-motors and the new speed (from speed 1 and 2 registers).
-So if the
+new speed (from speed 1 and 2 registers).
+So if the motors were

 instructed to move at full speed in reverse (0), there would be 255